Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Coarse-grid operators based on a linear approximation of

 In the spirit of local Fourier analysis of multigrid methods,\cite{Trottenberg_etal_2001} we hypothesize that the $\Psi$ we have previously designed for the periodic problem may work well for the inflow/outflow problem since the fine-grid operators $\Phi$ share the same Toeplitz structure away from the boundaries.
 To test this, we apply MGRIT to inflow/outflow problems using coarse-grid operators as described in the previous sections that were designed for analogous periodic problems (i.e., same discretizations, CFL numbers, $n_x$, and $m$), and we truncate these at the boundaries such that they are no longer circulant but remain Toeplitz.
 Note that not truncating the operators leads to similar, but slightly less satisfactory results.
 Given their non-zero pattern, truncating these operators at boundaries results in strictly lower triangular matrices in almost all cases.

-In our tests, an inflow of $u(-1,t) = \sin^4(\pi t)$ is prescribed at $x = -1$, and an outflow occurs at $x = 1$.
-While this inflow leads to a solution that mimics the periodic solution (they converge to the same solution as the mesh is refined), this does not influence the convergence of MGRIT, which is independent of the solution for linear problems.\cite{Southworth2019} For the numerical implementation of boundary conditions, sufficiently accurate extrapolation is used at the outflow boundary; at the inflow boundary, sufficiently accurate ERK stage values are computed using ideas similar to those in Carpenter et al.,\cite{Carpenter_etal_1993} except we elect to use the same spatial discretization right up to the boundary rather than switching to a compact one.
+In our tests, an inflow boundary condition $u(-1,t) = \sin^4(\pi t)$ is prescribed at $x = -1$.
+At the outflow boundary $x = 1$, no boundary condition is specified since the solution simply propagates out of the domain along characteristics.
+To implement the outflow numerically, however, we extrapolate from inside the computational domain to ghost points since solution data at ghost points is required by the 3rd-order and higher spatial discretizations.
+To preserve the global $p$th-order accuracy of each spatial discretization, we employ $p$th-order extrapolation.
+While the inflow condition leads to a solution that mimics the periodic solution (they converge to the same solution as the mesh is refined), this does not influence the convergence of MGRIT, which is independent of the solution for linear problems.\cite{Southworth2019} For the numerical implementation of boundary conditions, sufficiently accurate extrapolation is used at the outflow boundary; at the inflow boundary, sufficiently accurate ERK stage values are computed using ideas similar to those in Carpenter et al.,\cite{Carpenter_etal_1993} except we elect to use the same spatial discretization right up to the boundary rather than switching to a compact one.
 To approximate solution and ERK stage values at ghost points, we employ truncated Taylor series about the boundary and use the PDE with the `inverse Lax--Wendroff' procedure.\cite[p.
 364]{Hesthaven2017} For each scheme, numerical tests (not shown here) verify that convergence at the theoretically predicted rates is achieved.
 Tests also indicate that CFL limits are very similar to their analogues with periodic boundaries (Table~\ref{tab:CFL_limits}).

 Iteration counts for the inflow/outflow problem discretized with ERK$p$+U$p$, $p \in \{1,3,5\}$, are given in Table~\ref{tab:LSQlin_ERK_inflow}.
 Two-level solvers using different coarsening factors $m$, and multilevel V-cycles using $m = 4$ on each level are considered.
 On average, the results are very similar to those for the analogous periodic problems (right side of Table~\ref{tab:LSQlin_ERK} for two level, and Table~\ref{tab:LSQ_multilevel} for multilevel).
 The optimized coarse-grid operators for the periodic problem therefore also make excellent coarse-grid operators for the inflow/outflow problem despite them not being designed to do so in any rigorous sense.
 These results indicate that the issues hindering convergence for hyperbolic problems in the simpler periodic setting, where $\Phi$ and $\Psi$ are normal matrices, are also responsible for poor convergence in this more complicated setting.